idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 Some of the evidence even seems to narrow it down to John specifically -- just looking at internal evidence and data from the other three gospels, and the three epistles of John, and Revelation (not looking at external attribution).

-Oddly I found that several proponents of Lazarus as the Disciple Loved are under a strange impression that John as author and DiLoved is supported mainly, or even only, by external tradition!
+Oddly I found that several proponents of Lazarus as the Disciple Loved are under a strange impression that John as author and DiscipleLoved is supported mainly, or even only, by external tradition!
 It's difficult to square this claim with the text.

 To me that looks like confirmation bias.